AllStarLink/ASL3-Manual/docs/adv-topics/iax-auth.md

 !!! warning "Call Tokens"
     IAX2 now requires [IAX2 Call Tokens](https://docs.asterisk.org/Configuration/Channel-Drivers/Inter-Asterisk-eXchange-protocol-version-2-IAX2/IAX2-Security/), which some client software may not support, causing their calls to be rejected.
 You may need to add `requirecalltoken = no` to the affected context in `iax.conf` to resolve this.
-    Most common client applications working with ASL do not support calltokens, unfortunately.
+    Unfortunately, most of the commonly used applications that work with ASL do not support call tokens.

 !!! warning "Codec Selection"
     Pay attention to the allowed codecs (defined by the `allow =` directives).
 Clients (IAXRpt in particular) may need to be configured to use a codec you support.
 If, for example, you delete `gsm` from your allowed codecs list (because it sounds like garbage), client connections may fail if they are trying to negotiate to use that codec.